 In the digital marketing world the term “bounce rate” describes the percentage of people who leave a website right away.
-Your Instagram Stories bounce rate is essentially the same thing, but for Instagram Stories: it’s the number of people who leave your Stories immediately, without watching the whole video or clicking to your profile.
+If you have a website, you should know how to track your conversion.
+By following the conversion rate, you can create better-retargeting campaigns and sell more.
+On Instagram, you can use it to improve the experience of users.
+Instagram Stories bounce rate is essentially the same thing, but for Instagram Stories: it’s the number of people who leave your Stories immediately, without watching the whole video or clicking to your profile.

 There’s a number of ways viewers can bounce from your Stories.
 To take the guesswork out of marketing and reduce your Instagram Stories bounce rate, you want to measure your Stories’ performance.
 This is possible with an Instagram business profile.
 That’s where you have access to Instagram Insights and all sorts of important metrics both for Stories and posts.